Skip to content

 Common questions.

-• Can we start with a single project and expand?
+• Can we start smaller and expand?

 • What happens if scope changes mid-engagement?